The Creator Of Bentley’s Law: Cecilia Williams

 Determining the Amount

 The court plays a pivotal role in determining the monthly child support amount.
-The amount is not arbitrary; it is based on several factors, including the child’s educational needs, medical requirements of the child, reasonable child care costs, and the standard of living the child was accustomed to before the tragic event.
+The amount is not arbitrary; several factors determine it, including the child’s educational needs, the child’s medical requirements, reasonable child care costs, and the standard of living the child was accustomed to before the tragic event.

 Provisions for Incarcerated Individuals